HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/index.md

 - **[Preparing the database](prepare-database.md)**
 This section provides instructions for setting up an optional PostgreSQL database to save chat histories and user sessions.
 It covers creating database instances, configuring Kubernetes security secrets, and choosing between internally or externally managed database options.
 - **[Preparing LiteLLM access](prepare-litellm-access.md)**
-This section describes how to configure the IQ Integrator to authenticate with your LiteLLM proxy server using a static API key.
+This section describes how to configure the IQ Integrator to authenticate with your deployed LiteLLM proxy server using a static API key.
 - **[IQ environment variables](environment-variables.md)**
 This section lists all environment variables available for the IQ Integrator and DX MCP Server, including their types, defaults, and accepted values.
 - **[Validating the deployment](validation.md)**